troutowicz/troutowicz.github.io/_posts/2016-1-3-live-output-with-ansible.md

 inventory.get_variables('appserver01')
 ```

-Wow, that was easy.
-I now have everything I need to integrate my script with Ansible's inventory system.
-One other requirement I have is to have CLI options similar to the `ansible` executable.
+One other requirement I have is to provide CLI options similar to the `ansible` executable. `argparse` makes this easy.

 ```
 usage: ansible-live [-h] [-u USER] [-i INVENTORY] [-l LIMIT] command